sigurasg/reversing-the-2465/_posts/2025-06-29-sweep-calibration.md

 magnified timing markers for the B-sweep.
 In order to overcome this limitation, the output of the B-sweep hybrids' delay comparator is routed to the B-sweep gate of the scope.
-This is done with dedicated circuitry, whose sole purpose in life is to aid calibration.
+This is done with dedicated circuitry whose sole purpose in life is to aid calibration.
 This signal routing allows the use of a second scope to provide the timing marker magnification, which allows the B-sweep to be calibrated with the same accuracy as